-- (i) Amendments to PAS 1, Presentation of Financial Statements, and PFRS Practice Statement 2, Disclosure of Accounting Policies.
-The amendments provide guidance and examples to help entities apply materiality judgements to accounting policy disclosures.
-The amendments aim to help entities provide accounting policy disclosures that are more useful by: - Replacing the requirement for entities to disclose their "significant" accounting policies with a requirement to disclose their "material" accounting policies; and - Adding guidance on how entities apply the concept of materiality in making decisions about accounting policy disclosures. - (ii) Amendments to PAS 8, Accounting Policies, Changes in Accounting Estimates and Errors, Definition of Accounting Estimates.
+(ii) Amendments to PAS 8, Accounting Policies, Changes in Accounting Estimates and Errors, Definition of Accounting Estimates.
 The amendments introduce a new definition of accounting estimates and clarify the distinction between changes in accounting estimates and changes in accounting policies and the correction of errors.
-The amendments also clarify that the effects on an accounting estimate of a change in an input or a change in a measurement technique are changes in accounting estimates if they do not result from the correction of prior period errors. - (iii) Amendments to PAS 12, Income Taxes Deferred Tax Related to Assets and Liabilities Arising from a Single Transaction.
+The amendments also clarify that the effects on an accounting estimate of a change in an input or a change in a measurement technique are changes in accounting estimates if they do not result from the correction of prior period errors.

+The amendments are effective for annual reporting periods beginning on or after January 1, 2023, with early adoption permitted.

+(iii) Amendments to PAS 12, Income Taxes - Deferred Tax Related to Assets and Liabilities Arising from a Single Transaction.
 The amendments narrow the scope of the initial recognition exception under PAS 12, so that it no longer applies to transactions that give rise to equal taxable and deductible temporary differences.
 The amendments also clarify that where payments that settle a liability are deductible for tax purposes, it is a matter of judgement (having considered the applicable tax law) whether such deductions are attributable for tax purposes to the liability recognized in the financial statements (and interest expense) or to the related asset component (and interest expense).

-The amendments are applicable to transactions that occur on or after the beginning of the earliest comparative period presented.
+The amendments are effective for annual reporting periods beginning on or after January 1, 2023 to transactions that occur on or after the beginning of the earliest comparative period presented.

-c.
-Effective Beginning on or After January 1, 2024

-- (i) Amendments to PAS 1, Presentation of Financial Statements Classification of Liabilities as Current or Non-current.
+- b.
+Effective Beginning on or After January 1, 2024 - (i) Amendments to PAS 1, Presentation of Financial Statements Classification of Liabilities as Current or Non-current.
 The amendments clarify Paragraphs 69 to 76 of PAS 1, to specify the requirements for classifying liabilities as current or non-current.
-The amendments: - What is meant by a right to defer settlement; - That a right to defer must exist at the end of the statement of financial position date; - That classification is unaffected by the likelihood that an entity will exercise its deferral right; and d.
-Effective Beginning on or After January 1, 2025

-• That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification.
+The amendments: - What is meant by a right to defer settlement; - That a right to defer must exist at the end of the SFP date; - That classification is unaffected by the likelihood that an entity will exercise its deferral right; and - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification.